asanchez1987/jobcomp-elasticsearch/README.md

 ## Introduciton

-**jobcomp/elasticsearch** is a job completion plugin that inserts the information related to finished jobs (COMPLETED, CANCELLED, FAILED, TIMEOUT, NODE_FAIL) in a custom [ElasticSearch](http://www.elasticsearch.org/) server.
+**jobcomp/elasticsearch** is a SLURM job completion plugin that inserts the information related to finished jobs (COMPLETED, CANCELLED, FAILED, TIMEOUT, NODE_FAIL) in a custom [ElasticSearch](http://www.elasticsearch.org/) server.